Stella-Kiarie/Group-5-Project/README.md

 ### 1. Top Performing Genres
 ![Top performing genre](images/image-1.png)

 From the visualization above, Adventure and Action-based genres dominate box office performance, especially when combined with elements of Drama, Fantasy, or Sci-Fi.
-These hybrid genres consistently attract large audiences and deliver the highest average total gross, exceeding $1 billion in some cases.
-This suggests that audiences prefer visually engaging, emotionally compelling, and high-concept stories making Adventure Drama and Action–Fantasy films the most profitable focus areas for a new movie studio

 ### 2. Ratings as a factor in  Box Office success